Akin Recommendation Engine

 Behavior Provides Powerful Insights

 Although behavioral analytics do not consider the content of items, user activity provides insight into content or topic groupings.
 In fact, we’ve seen these analytics bring to light the hidden variables that connect otherwise disjoint content items.
 This helps users find relevant content and discover new items of interest to their heart’s desire!
+If you are looking to find out more about behavioral analytics there are companies similar to Heap Analytics that could be a useful tool.

 Overall, a recommendation engine based on behavioral analytics has proven to be a useful tool in presenting new and interesting content to users.
 While it isn’t a silver-bullet for discovery, it can provide valuable insights into how users and items are connected based on crowd-sourced user activity information.